IEP Goal Bank : Transition Skills

 consumer math life skills resource teacher experience teacherspayteachers transition Jun 13, 2023

-Are you tired of ‘Dollar Over’ being your go-to functional math and independent living goal?
-Because let’s be honest, how many people carry a $20 bill, $10 bill, $5 bill, and four $1 bills with them at all times?
+Are you tired of ‘Dollar Over’ being your go-to functional math and independent living goal when drafting annual goals or transition planning?
+Because let’s be honest, do most people in the real world carry a $20 bill, $10 bill, $5 bill, and four $1 bills with them at all times?

 Are you also over ‘Will develop a resume’ as your go-to employment goal?